OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 ---
 title: Enable SSO in an Office Add-in using nested app authentication
-description: Learn how to enable SSO in an Office Add-in using nested app authentication. ms.date: 10/31/2024 ms.topic: how-to ms.localizationpriority: high
+description: Learn how to enable SSO in an Office Add-in using nested app authentication. ms.date: 11/05/2024 ms.topic: how-to ms.localizationpriority: high
 ---

-# Enable SSO in an Office Add-in using nested app authentication (preview)
+# Enable SSO in an Office Add-in using nested app authentication

 You can use the MSAL.js library with nested app authentication to use SSO from your Office Add-in.
 Using nested app authentication offers several advantages over the On-Behalf-Of (OBO) flow.